Mastodon

 All seats in the U.S. House of Representatives are up for election every two years.
 There are 435 seats, representing each of the fifty states in rough proportion to their population as recorded in the most recent national census.
 There are six non-voting delegate seats representing U.S. territories and the District of Columbia.

 The Republican Party currently holds a 220-211 majority over the Democratic Party in the House.
 Four seats are vacant.
-Virginia has eleven seats, with six held by Democrats and five held by Republicans.
+Virginia has eleven seats, with six held by Democrats and five by Republicans.

 Tenth District